Norfolk Children's Services Attendance Strategy - Attendance is Everyone's Business

 What we have done so far:

-• We have created a Staged intervention pathway in accordance with the requirements of Working Together to Improve Attendance and the NSCP Continuum of Needs guidance.
+- We have created a A Staged Intervention Pathway for Promoting Good School Attendance (PDF, 523 KB) in accordance with the requirements of Working together to improve school attendance and the NSCP Continuum of Needs guidance.

-• We have revised the Attendance Toolkit has been redesigned to provide guidance to any professional working with children and families.
+- We have revised the Attendance Toolkit to provide guidance to any professional working with children and families.
 It includes guidance on early intervention and effective planning as well as formal support options where required in response to persistent and severe absence.

-• The Attendance Service has worked in parallel with the Family Group Conferencing & Family Network Advisory Service to ensure that families who are experiencing barriers to regular attendance are able to access support at the appropriate points by this service.
+- The Attendance Service has worked in partnership with the Family Group Conferencing & Family Network Advisory Service to ensure that families who are experiencing barriers to regular attendance are able to access support at the appropriate points by this service.

 Systems and Data